caterinaurban/Libra/README.md

 ## Step-by-Step Experiment Reproducibility

+The experimental evaluation was conducted on a 12-core Intel ® Xeon ® X5650 CPU @ 2.67GHz machine with 48GB of memory.

 ### RQ1: Detecting Seeded Bias

 The results of the experimental evaluation performed to answer RQ1 are shown in Tables 7-9